 - Texting while driving

-Lastly, you have to show that death has made you suffer some losses, which could be emotional, psychological, or financial.
+Lastly, you have to show the damages that resulted from the death.
+For example, your losses could be emotional, psychological, or financial.
 There are some general wrongful death damages to consider, such as:

 - Medical and funeral expenses